jimktrains/jskerp/README.md

 # pgerp
 An proof-of-concept ERP system using PostgreSQL.
-Starting as a test of transition tables, as such there is a consicous absence of additional indices and foreign keys.
+Starting as a test of transition tables, as such there is a consicous absence of additional indices.

+This is a work in progress.
+Currently a system similar to double-entry accounting is used to keep track of the flow of inventory.
+I am currently working on average-cost assignment.

 One of the premises is that "reality wins".
 An example would be that, in theory, you cannot have a `stock` location that has fewer than 0 items in it.